SAP/spartacus-docs/_pages/telco/journey management - appointment with site address.md

 As a result of Journey Management configuration, a product offering that is part of the bundle product offering may be defined with the requirement to specify the site (installation) address and to schedule an appointment.
 This means that a site address with an appointment reservation is required before the order can be successfully placed.

-The "Enhancement to Journey Management - Appointment Scheduling" feature enables customers to create a preferred site address and then make an appointment reservation during the "Add to Cart" process.
+The "Journey Management - Appointment Scheduling" feature enables customers to create a preferred site address and then make an appointment reservation during the "Add to Cart" process.

 Creating a site address and appointment selection and reservation in a productive system requires third-party integration to the appropriate backend system.
 This feature can be adapted to work with a customer-specific business process flow.